 With this code the browser will download only one of the provided images, depending on the viewer screen resolution and the display of the device.

 As you can see, there are two ways to provide different image sources: srcset and media attributes.
 There’s a significant difference in the behavior of these attributes.
-The srcset tag provides hints about available files and leaves the decision which file to use to the browser.
+The srcset tag provides hints about available files and leaves the decision about which files to use to the browser.
 The media attribute is much more invasive.
-It restrict the usage of provided files to specific circumstances (screen resolutions in the example above).
+It restricts the usage of provided files to specific circumstances (screen resolutions in the example above).

 On the other hand, the media attribute gives much more control over what will be displayed on the user device.
 The browser will not change the desired image.

 A general consensus is that srcset works best for providing different resolution variant of the exact same image, and media attribute works best for providing different images (or cropped versions of an image).
 You can also use both techniques for the best results, as in the example above.
 There’s one more caveat to the srcset attribute.
 By default, the browser will assume, that the picture will be displayed at the width of the whole viewport.
 In order to provide hints regarding at what size the image is going to be displayed, use the sizes attribute.
 You can provide multiple sizes for media-specific circumstances.
 The recommended unit for the sizes attribute is vw, which stands for % of the viewport, but you can use any other width unit like pixels, em, etc.